davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 4. Combine the components: $$G = \sqrt{G_x^2 + G_y^2} = \sqrt{70 + 90} \approx 114$$.
 Now over in the output 2D array, assign the value `114` to position $$[2,1]$$.

-5. Repeat this process for every pixel to produce the output 2D array, and remember to set any border pixel  to 0 (black).
+5. Repeat this process for every pixel to produce the output 2D array below, and remember to set any border pixel to 0 (black).

    ```c
    0  0  0   0  0